kulcsarrudolf/pasztor.at/content/blog/2013-07-24-filtering-spam-with-exim-and-spamassassin-properly.md

 categories: blog
 date: "2013-07-24T00:00:00Z"
 publishDate: "2013-07-24T00:00:00Z"
-excerpt: SpamAssassin is a frequently used companion for Exim.
+summary: SpamAssassin is a frequently used companion for Exim.
 However, most people set it up in a synchronous manner – spam is checked directly when the SMTP session is opened.
 While this is certainly a valid technique, it has it’s drawbacks.
 It leaves the server vulnerable to DOS attacks because the spam filtering is a big